mbergoon/clink/README.md

 go install github.com/mbergoon/clink
 ```

-The binary should b available in the `bin` folder of the Go workspace.
+The binary should be available in the `bin` folder of the Go workspace.
 Run it with (sudo is required to send icmp requests):
 ```
 sudo clink [options]
 ```